Guidance for learners sitting our external assessments with eProctoring.

 - You must be alone – having someone else in the room is not allowed and will result in your assessment being invalidated.
 You will need to make sure that you will not be disturbed for the duration of the assessment so you may want to consider putting a sign on the door to the room.
 If you have any pets, ensure that they will not disturb you during the assessment.

 - Your camera must be positioned correctly – your webcam must clearly show your face in the middle of the screen.
 The set-up instructions when starting the assessment will help you to check exactly what is recorded and where you need to sit.
 Don’t move your computer or camera after setting this up.

 - Privacy and your surroundings – before the assessments starts you will need to scan the room using your smartphone and the Proctor Exam application.
 Make sure you cover or remove any unrelated private information or objects you would not like visible to the invigilator (for example, photographs of family members).
 You will need to ensure that there are no notes or writing anywhere within your environment and your workspace should be clear.

 - Your smartphone must be positioned correctly – when setting up the assessment you will be instructed to position your smartphone to your side (left or right) so it can record you during the assessment.
 You must ignore any instruction that the camera can be positioned behind you - behind you is not okay.
-You should allow for your phone to be 3-metres away so it can show all of you and your immediate surroundings.
+You should allow for your phone to be around 1.5 metres away so it can show all of you and your immediate surroundings.
 The camera must show an image that includes the surface of the desk or table as well as the laptop or computer you are using.
 We need to see the area around your keyboard.
 Failure to position your smartphone correctly will result in your exam result being invalidated.